tomogwen/LitGPT/README.md

 tensorboard --log-dir=checkpoints/
 ```

-To monitor using Wandb, first login to your wandb account by running:
+Using the `default_wandb.yaml` or `ddp.yaml` config files will log to Wandb.
+First login to your wandb account with:
 ```
 wanbd login
 ```
-Using the `default_wandb.yaml` or `ddp.yaml` config files will log to Wandb.

 ### 🚀 HPC